raulanatol/utilsh/README.md

 ## List of tools

-### 👩‍💻 code
+### code

-tokei: Tokei is a program that displays statistics about your code using [tokei](https://github.com/XAMPPRocky/tokei)
+👩‍💻&nbsp; tokei: Tokei is a program that displays statistics about your code using [tokei](https://github.com/XAMPPRocky/tokei)

 grex: Grex is a command-line tool and library for generating regular expressions [grex](https://github.com/pemistahl/grex)